ineiti/fledger/WIP.md

 -- seems to be more or less OK, at least if it's usable by DHT_storage --

-1. The KBucket.active should only be populated once a node has been confirmed.
+1. KBucket.active is only be populated once a node has been confirmed.
   - Needs more testing if nodes fail and how they will be replaced

 ### DHT_storage

 1. Link it correctly to DHT_routing
-  - check if dht_storage works like that by adding the following messages:
-    - Store (): which sends a store-request
-    - Load: which requests data
-    - Value: the requested data
+  - implement and test the `DHTStorage(In|Out)` messages for interaction with local modules
-    - what to do with the `(Local|Request|Update)Flo`'s?
+  - Implement and test the `MessageNodeDirect` messages to automatically update the FLOs stored
-      - Add `GetClosestNodes` / `ClosestNodes` messages to DHT_routing
 2. Store up to 1MB of data
 3. Delete oldest/farthest data